SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Self learning content

-Learn and try to get familiar with common usage of Git commands as instructed in this simple guide before coming to class:
+Learn and try to get familiar with common usage of _Git Commands_ as instructed in this simple guide before coming to class:

 [rogerdudler.github.io/git-guide](https://rogerdudler.github.io/git-guide/)